tgirotto/agent-web-login/README.md

 The browser will automatically navigate to the specified URL and remain open for interaction.
 All browser state (cookies, local storage, etc.) is persisted in the credentials path directory.

+## Signaling Completion

+The container will run until you close the browser window.
+Simply close the Chromium browser window via VNC, and the container will detect the browser closure and exit gracefully, saving all browser state to the credentials path before shutting down.

 ## Build

 ```bash